rpcrimi/WaffleIO/markdown/git_integration_more.md

 ![New Branch](/images/git_new_branch_2.png?raw=true "New Branch")
 - This will automatically move the card with issue #2 into the "In-Progress" column.
 It will also assign "owner" status to the GitHub user who issued this command.
 ![Moved to In-Progress](/images/w_new_branch_2.png?raw=true "Moved to In-Progress")
-- This feature allows teams to easily assign stories and issues to developers and ensure that all work will be done in a branch other than "master".
+- This feature allows teams to easily assign stories and issues to developers and ensures that all work will be done in a branch other than "master".
 - We can issue "pull" requests through GitHub and include "closes #" in the title to allow Waffle to keep track of the change.
 - Once the pull request has been reviewed, we can commit the changes by including "resolves #<issue_num>" in the commit message.
 - We can then push the changes to master and view the results on Waffle: